m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 6.0.0 - Documentation updated to reflect testing with the release version of Ubuntu 20.04.
+No code changes and no change in version number.
 * 6.0.0 - Added SIMD support for ARMv8 AARCH64.
 This is 64 bit ARM on a
           Raspberry Pi3 when running 64 bit Ubuntu.
 Raspbian is 32 bit only and has 64 bit SIMD vectors.
 64 bit ARM has 128 bit SIMD vectors